-All schools must ensure that they have a continuity of learning plan for the 2020-2021 school year.
+All schools must ensure that they have a continuity of learning plan for the 2020-2021 1 school year.
 Such plan must prepare for in-person, remote, and hybrid models of instruction.
 Instruction must be aligned with the outcomes in the New York State Learning Standards.
 Equity must be at the heart of all school instructional decisions.
-All instruction should be developed so that whether delivered in-person, remotely, or through a hybrid model due to a local or state school closure, there are clear opportunities for instruction that are accessible to all students.
+All instruction should be developed so that whether delivered in-person, remotely, or through a hybrid model accessible to all students.
 Such opportunities must be aligned with State standards and include routine scheduled times for students to interact and seek feedback and support from their teachers.
 Instruction aligned to the academic program must include regular and substantive interaction with an appropriately certified teacher regardless of the delivery method (e.g., in person, remote or hybrid).
 Schools must create a clear communication plan for how students and their families/caregivers can contact the school and teachers with questions about their instruction and/or technology.
 This information needs to be accessible to all, available in multiple languages based on district or charter school need, widely disseminated, and include clear and multiple ways for students and families to contact schools and teachers (e.g., email, online platform, and/or by phone).